rastenis/netcore-postgres-oauth-boiler/readme.md

 ## Configuration

-1. Copy the boiler.conf from nginx-certbot/example to nginx-certbot/ and adjust according to your domain names.
+1. Open the docker-compose file you're going to use (depends on your platform) and set `CERTBOT_EMAIL` to your email for Let's Encrypt certificate generation.
+Moreover, set `DOMAIN` to your domain name.
 The domain should point to the IP of the machine you're running this project on.
-2. Open the docker-compose file you're going to use (depends on your platform) and set `CERTBOT_EMAIL=XXX` to your email for Let's Encrypt certificate generation.
-3. The file `appsettingsExample.json` needs to be renamed to `appsettings.json` with your own OAuth keys:
+2. The file `appsettingsExample.json` needs to be renamed to `appsettings.json` with your own OAuth keys:

 -   The process for obtaining a Google key is described [here](https://developers.google.com/identity/protocols/OAuth2).
 -   The method to create a Github app in order to get an API key is described [here](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).